nyhave/Stocks/README.md

 ## Web Demo

 The project root now hosts `index.html` so it can be served directly on GitHub Pages.
-The supporting scripts still live inside the `docs/` folder.
+The supporting scripts now live inside the `src/` folder.
 It handles Firebase initialisation directly in the browser and uses [Tailwind CSS](https://tailwindcss.com/) for responsive styling on both mobile and desktop.
-If you replace it with a full React app, build it locally (for example with `npm run build`) and copy the static files into `docs/`.
+If you replace it with a full React app, build it locally (for example with `npm run build`) and copy the static files into `src/`.

 The old Flutter demo has been removed.
 If no build is present, the page shows a simple placeholder message.
 A future backend will also be written in JavaScript.